Medicine for Melancholy: Release

 The film had its world premiere at South by Southwest on March 7, 2008.
 It went on to screen at the Los Angeles Film Festival on June 20, 2008.
 Shortly after, IFC Films acquired distribution rights to the film.
 It also screened at the Toronto International Film Festival in September, and at the Mar del Plata International Film Festival in November where it was nominated for Best Film.
 It was released in a limited release on January 30, 2009.

 Critical reception

-Roger Ebert of the Chicago Sun-Times gave the film 3.5 out of 4 stars, calling the actors "effortlessly engaging" and the direction "assured"; he also noted the film was "beautifully photographed".
+Roger Ebert of the Chicago Sun-Times gave the film three and a half out of four stars, calling the actors "effortlessly engaging" and the direction "assured"; he also noted the film was "beautifully photographed".
 It was a New York Times Critics' Pick and nominated for three 2008 Independent Spirit Awards.
-On Rotten Tomatoes, it has an 83% fresh rating.
+On Rotten Tomatoes, it has an 85% fresh rating from 40 reviews.